 Cleveland Walls: An Outdoor, National Group Show

-In an unprecedented bonanza of public art, Summer 2021 brought Cleveland three city-wide series of installations, presenting work by more than 30 artists in 48 locations.
+In a locally unprecedented bonanza of public art, Summer 2021 brought Cleveland three city-wide series of installations, presenting work by more than 30 artists in 48 locations.
 Each of them– The Sculpture Center’s Crossroads: Still We Rise, Midtown Cleveland, Inc.’s CLEVELAND WALLS!, and Graffiti Heart’s How Do I Love Thee tour by the stencil artist WRDSMTH–amounts to an important outdoor exhibit, viewed by crisscrossing miles of urban landscape.

 MidTown Cleveland, Inc’s CLEVELAND WALLS! alone is essentially a massive, national group show, spread across the East side.
 Curated by POW!
 WOW!
 Worldwide muralist/entrepreneur Jasper Wong, it presents a 50/50 mix of artists from Cleveland and across the country who painted 19 walls around mid-town, especially along Euclid and Carnegie.
 That mix is one of the great successes of this project: Cleveland artists are juxtaposed with muralists from all over the country.
 It shows people here what artists travelling the country painting murals are able to do.